mpadge/hackmd-stat-software/eda-demos.md

   provided to remove them, even though such options could be useful here.
 - [ ] G3.1 File name specifications (in `ExpReport()` function) **not**
   appropriately parsed, rather simply assumed to be `*.html`.
+- [x] G4.0 Tests use data sets provided by other widely-used R packages.
+- [x] G4.1 No data sets created within package, so not applicable
+- [x] G4.2--4.5 Standards for testing statistical algorithms not applicable to EDA software
+- [ ] G4.6 No edge condition tests implemented
+- [ ] G4.7 No tests of noise susceptibility implemented
+- [x] G4.8--4.10 No extended tests needed, so not applicable

 ### EDA Standards